kt946/japanese-quiz-mern-app/README.md

 ```
 MONGODB_URI
 JWT_SECRET
-JWT_EXPIRATION
 ```

 The MONGODB_URI is the connection string to your MongoDB database.
 The JWT_SECRET can be any string of your choice.
-The JWT_EXPIRATION is the time (e.g. '3h') that the JWT token will expire after.

 4. Run `npm run dev` at the root directory to start the development server and launch the app in your browser.
 5. Navigate to http://localhost:5173/ to view the project.